M&A trends in tech, media, and telecom

 Double down on diligence:

-With intense competition for fewer high-quality deals, early-stage diligence—especially around AI capabilities, talent, data governance, and integration readiness—is critical.
+Early-stage diligence—especially around AI capabilities, talent, data governance, and integration readiness—is critical.
+With intense competition for fewer high-quality deals, thorough vetting is non-negotiable.

 Replatform media for monetization:

 Prioritize assets enabling GenAI personalization and immersive content.
-Streaming saturation and ad decline demand sharper portfolio decisions.
+Streaming saturation and ad decline demand sharper portfolio decisions and operational agility.

 Watch the regulators:

 Antitrust scrutiny is intensifying, particularly for large tech and telecom deals.
-Dealmakers must proactively engage with regulators and structure deals with flexibility.
+Dealmakers must proactively engage with regulators and structure deals with flexibility to avoid delays and maximize value.

 Capitalize on AI convergence:

-AI is no longer a vertical—it’s a horizontal enabler.
-Deals that embed AI across infrastructure, operations, and customer experience will command premium valuations.
+AI is now a vertical—it’s a horizontal enabler.
+Deals that embed AI across infrastructure, operations, and customer experience will command premium valuations and future-proof portfolios.

 How KPMG can help